claudecodeguide.dev

 For each failure, explain the likely cause and suggest a fix."

-Model Selection for Headless
+Model selection for headless

 # Haiku for fast, cheap tasks (linting, formatting checks)